SIAM-VIT/bug-hunt-be/README.md

 ## About The Project

-This is the backend API for the Coding Relay, SIAM-VIT's Flagship Event in VIT's fest, Yantra.
-The API is responsible for handling user authentication, team registration, and leaderboard updation.
+This is the backend API for the Bug Hunt 2.0, SIAM-VIT's technical event.
+The API is responsible for handling user registration, question fetching and leaderboard score updation.
 The API is built using Go and PostgreSQL, and Redis is used for caching.

 Key Features:

-- Real time leaderboard monitoring
+- Questions fetched from database by language and level of difficulty
+- User registration
-- Team score updation
+- Score updation

 ### Built With